Prevalidated ridge regression is a highly-efficient drop-in replacement for logistic regression for high-dimensional data: Background and Related Work

 \subsection{Calibration, Stacking, and Prevalidation}

-Ridge regression produces class predictions but not probabilities.
-The predictions of essentially any classifier can be transformed into probabilities (using the softmax function), and `calibrated' to match a given probability distribution \citep{platt_1999,guo_etal_2017}.
+The predictions of (essentially) any classifier can be transformed into probabilities (e.g., using the softmax function), and `calibrated' to match a given probability distribution \citep{platt_1999,guo_etal_2017}.
 This draws on at least three different strands of work which are closely related, but not well connected in the literature, namely: probability calibration, stacking, and prevalidation.

 Calibration involves transforming the output of a model to match a given probability distribution.
-In particular, temperature scaling involves dividing the output of a model by a scalar `temperature' parameter, and passing the scaled output through a softmax function (\citealp{guo_etal_2017}; see also, e.g., \citealp{niculescu-mizil_and_caruana_2005, kull_etal_2017, kull_etal_2019}).
+In particular, temperature scaling involves dividing the output of a model by a scalar `temperature' parameter, and passing the scaled output through the softmax function (\citealp{guo_etal_2017}; see also, e.g., \citealp{niculescu-mizil_and_caruana_2005, kull_etal_2017, kull_etal_2019}).
 Temperature scaling represents a simplification of Platt scaling \citep{platt_1999}.
-The temperature parameter is determined using a separate validation set or via cross-validation.
-Some variation of temperature scaling has been used in the context of training neural networks at least since \citet{ackley_etal_1985}.
-Temperature scaling also appears in the context of large language models, where it is used to control the entropy of the distribution for token prediction \citep{holtzman_etal_2020,touvron_etal_2023}.

 Temperature scaling amounts to fitting a logistic regression model to the predictions of another model.
 This is very similar to the idea of stacking \citep{wolpert_1992}, where the predictions of one or more models are used as the input for another model, fit using a separate validation set or cross-validation.
 Where the second model is logistic regression, this is essentially equivalent to temperature scaling.